 We switched to MAM pacifiers after I read a few negative things about the standard Phillips Avent green soothies we were given in the hospital.
 We are still big fans of these and I really liked how similar they are to the nipple of the MAM bottles.
 It seemed to make bottle feeding easier when we transitioned to these (and maybe it made the pacifier more soothing?).

-This was nice for feeding but also I used it (against safe sleep recommendations) to elevate Westley’s head while he slept and keep him cocooned.
-It worked like a Doc-a-tot for us (at a much cheaper price) and he slept in it for a long time.
+This was nice for feeding but also I used it for lounging. t worked like a Doc-a-tot for us (at a much cheaper price) and he loved feeling safe + secure in this during the day.

 We went with this portable mini-crib for Westley’s bed because I wanted to be able to roll it around to different rooms.
 It was especially nice when we sleep trained him on the other side of the house from the kids and I could just roll the crib back to his room in the morning for naps and such.